VeronicaToro/LoRa-model/README.md

 python main.py -s minimum -t maximum -d ../network_config_files/custom_network.ini -sno 1
 ```

 Even though the *-s* and *-t* flags have no effect in this case, they must always be entered.
+Note that the format of the INI files are based on the config files used in the [FloRa simulator](https://github.com/mariuszslabicki/flora).

 Saving your results
 ===================

-After running the algorithm, you will only get the *Overall delivery ratio per node* printed in the terminal.
+After running the model, you will only get the *Overall delivery ratio per node* printed in the terminal.
 However, if you would like to store the delivery ratio per node in a [numpy](https://numpy.org/) file, then you must specify the path and file name you want to create with the results, using the option *-df*.
 Remember to include the file extension *.npy*.
 If such a file already exists, the results will be overwritten.
 ```
 python main.py -s minimum -t maximum -d ../network_config_files/network_config.ini -df results.npy
 ```